At a glance: Super Tuesday states and delegate counts

 Delegate count: 64

+Biden is projected to win and secure at least 15 delegates with Sanders in second place and will win at least 7 delegates.

-With no opinion polls assessing the Democratic primary in Tennessee, campaigns are banking on trying to capture a surprise win there.
-Bloomberg has invested heavily in time and resources, while Biden again will hope his black support carries him.
+With no opinion polls assessing the Democratic primary in the state, campaigns were banking on trying to capture a surprise win there.
+Bloomberg invested heavily in time and resources, while Biden hoped his support among African Americans would carry him to victory.

 Delegate count: 52